jessicawyz/tp/docs/DeveloperGuide.md

     * 2b1.
 TuteeTally shows an error message and the correct command format.

 Use case ends.
+* 3a.
+The requested student does not have valid logs recorded.
+    * 3a1.
+TuteeTally opens a popup containing "No logs yet!" instead.
+Use case ends.

 **Use case: View Summary Statistics**